 The basics of travel planning still apply.
 You need to have a good system in place, including templates and checklists, traveler profiles, and detailed itineraries.
 You need to have a contingency plan.
 You need to fully research your destination, and learn as much as you can about where you’re going and what to expect when you get there.

-But traveling during a pandemic has its own set of challenges that go above and beyond your normal travel planning procedures.
+But travel planning in a pandemic has its own set of challenges that go above and beyond your normal travel planning procedures.
 There’s a new set of rules now, and the more prepared you are, the better.
-Here’s what you need to know about travel planning in 2021.
+Here’s what you need to know about travel planning in a pandemic.

 Everyone’s Playing with a Different Rulebook